The Proud and Damned

-The Proud and Damned, also known as The Proud and the Damned, Proud and Damned, and Proud, Damned and Dead, is a 1972 American-Colombian co-production Western film directed by Ferde Grofé Jr. that was shot in Colombia.
+The Proud and Damned, also known as The Proud and the Damned, Proud and Damned, and Proud, Damned and Dead, is a 1972 American-Colombian co-production Western film written and directed by Ferde Grofé Jr. Shot in Colombia, the film starred Chuck Connors and Cesar Romero.

 Some sources quote the title as "The Proud and the Damned", which is not the original name.
 The actual title, "The Proud and Damned", is clearly displayed in the title text of the original film version in the opening of the movie.
 Some images erroneously use the title "The Proud and the Damned".

 Plot

 In 1870, ex-Confederate mercenaries and American Civil War veterans Sgt.
 Will Hansen (Chuck Connors), Ike (Aron Kincaid), Hank (Henry Caps), Jeb (Smokey Robards), and Billy (Peter Ford) have just emigrated from their home state of Texas to Colombia in South America.
 After their arrival, they are ambushed by Colombian soldiers who force them to come meet General Martinez, the evil, cold-hearted dictator of their country.
 Martinez sends them to San Carlos, a town where rebel forces are preparing to start a civil war against Martinez's army.
 The Texans are instructed to live among the rebels, and report back to Martinez what they know within the next couple of days.
 Martinez warns them that they will be severely punished if they fail him.

 The next day, while on their way to San Carlos, Will's gang runs into a gypsy family who are on their way to the same town.
 Will escorts them to the town and takes an interest in the daughter, Mila.
 They all ride into San Carlos, meet the governor, and rent a cabin outside of town.
 Will and Mila sneak out to spend the night together.
 Mila's father is angry when he finds out and cuts off her ear.
 Will shoots Mila's father.

 Will and his men are detained over the killing and find themselves unable to report back to Martinez.
 Will and Mila are banished from the town because the townspeople are angry over Will killing Mila's father.
 Will and Mila are captured by Martinez, who hangs Will for disobeying his orders.
 Mila rides back to town to get Will's friends, who give him a funeral, and vow to avenge his murder.
 They join the rebels in a battle with Martinez's army and drive them back.
 They later ambush Martinez and the rest of his surviving soldiers in a canyon, joined by the rebel army's captain.
 They manage to kill Martinez, but all are gunned down by his soldiers except for Billy, who was unconscious after falling from his horse.
 The film ends with Billy riding off into the sunset.